riverford/durable-ref/README.md

 ### Value references

-Obtain a durable reference to a value with `persist` passing a base-uri (directory) object and optional opts (e.g `{:format "json"}`).
+Obtain a durable reference to a value with `persist`.
+Passing a base-uri (directory) object and optional opts (e.g `{:format "json"}`).

 ```clojure